The Internet is no longer a safe place for children, where they can spread the beautiful little things in life without hate and harsh comments.

 Meanwhile, parents can’t ban their children from using the Internet, but they also can’t let them go uncontrolled in the virtual world and be subsequently traumatized.

-Looking after a child in real life is difficult, but how to protect your child from Internet is even more of a challenge.
+Looking after a child in real life is difficult, but how to protect your child from the Internet is even more of a challenge.

 That’s why we’ve rounded up the top 5 Internet safety tips (Part 1) to help your children how to be safe online.
 Part 2 is also available now, don’t forget to check it out!

 Top 5 Internet safety tips not every parent knows (Part 1)

 Strike a balance between protecting and supervising your child

 The line between protecting and invading children’s privacy is very fragile, and to relieve their fears, many parents have to pay a very high price.

 - Filter 15 types of harmful content on the Internet.